ray-x/navigator.lua/README.md

 The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existance and load those plugins only if they existed.

-The termianl will need to be able to output nerdfont and emoji correctly.
+The terminal will need to be able to output nerdfont and emoji correctly.
 I am using Kitty with nerdfont (Victor Mono).

 ## Usage